-Any works which affect the special architectural and historic interest of the building are likely to require listed building consent.
-These would include changes to the external appearance, and internally changes to layout, historic fabric or surviving feature such as joinery or decorative plasterwork.
-The work will also require planning permission if it affects the exterior of the building.
+Any changes to the external appearance or internal layout of the building are likely to require listed building consent and, in many cases, the work will also require planning permission.
 A listed building application has to include an assessment of the historical significance of the house, and the impact on that significance that the proposals will have.